 - Ensure heaters are used properly.
 Do not use them for drying clothes or towels and keep them clear of furniture and curtains

 - If rooms have individual locks make sure a caretaker, manager or staff has an easily accessed key to all rooms

 - Ensure that smoking is prohibited in the bedrooms.

 What are the responsibilities of the building owner?

-all fire safety measures are inspected by a properly qualified person or persons to ensure the measures are being maintained to the appropriate standard of performance
+- All fire safety measures are inspected by a Competent Fire Safety Practitioner/s to ensure the measures are being maintained to the appropriate standard of performance

 These requirements are in place to promote the prevention and spread of fire.
 Fire safety measures assist in reducing the spread of a fire and early detection helps to save property and lives.